 However, it probably isn't as simple as posting the latest promotional video.
 As is the case with other social networking technologies that enable users to generate content, such as blogs, associations are encouraged to exercise caution when venturing into this arena.
 Associations that fail to fully disclose the source of their content or whose content is deemed to be too commercial could be subject to a backlash that can do more harm than good.

 Below are a few tips that can help associations utilize online video as a marketing tool.

 - Focus on the audience.
 While it is often a mystery what makes one online video more popular than another, the key is to make the information relevant to the individual who consumes it.
 Association members want to know what's in it for them, so learn what the target audience wants and deliver it generously.

-Gallaudet University Alumni Association (http://www.gallaudet.edu) focuses on its membership, deaf or hard of hearing graduates of the university, by posting its newsletter on YouTube delivered in American Sign Language (http://www.youtube.com/watch?v=GjgNY4bppE8 ).
-This communication method may not be understandable to the mainstream online audience, but hits the alumni of Gallaudet University with laser precision.
+Gallaudet University Alumni Association (https://www.gallaudet.edu) focuses on its membership, deaf or hard of hearing graduates of the university, by posting its newsletter on YouTube delivered in American Sign Language (https://www.youtube.com/watch?v=GjgNY4bppE8 ).
+This communication method may not be understandable to the mainstream online audience but hits the alumni of Gallaudet University with laser precision.

 - Stay flexible.
 One of the advantages of web marketing is that you can experiment until you find something that works with relatively low incremental costs.
 It might take several months of testing the waters to arrive at a winning strategy, so help refine the strategy along the way by encouraging candid feedback from members and other web users.
 One of the great aspects of YouTube is the built-in "comments" feature that enables viewers to provide instant feedback.
 Ask members what they think and keep them involved in the process.